 - Development of plastics from novel starting materials - Our group work on the development of innovative materials for packaging applications.
 Active research areas include sustainable polymers from renewable materials, polymer composites, and high barrier coatings.
-For more details visit our group page: http://www.canr.msu.edu/rabnawaz/

 Dr. Maria Rubino, Professor

 - Packaging development

 - Quality design of packaging systems

 - Conversion of packaging material

 - Laws and regulations

 - Packaging permeability and shelf life

 - Compatibility of package with food and chemicals